Can microneedling cause scars or make the skin worse?

 Can the skin get worse after microneedling?

-Who is at greater risk for side effects?
+Who is at greater risk of side effects?

-People with sensitive skin, rosacea, eczema, or a tendency to pigment changes should be extra careful.
+People with sensitive skin, rosacea, eczema, or a tendency for pigmentation changes should be extra cautious.
 Incorrect intervals between treatments can also increase the risk of problems.

 How to reduce the risk of the skin getting worse?

-By adjusting needle depth, giving the skin enough recovery time, and following proper aftercare, the risk is significantly reduced.
+By adjusting needle depth, giving the skin sufficient recovery, and following correct aftercare, the risk is significantly reduced.
 Read more about recovery in how long it takes for microneedling to heal.

 Is microneedling safe for long-term use?

-Yes, if the treatment is performed with the correct interval and adaptation.
-Overtreatment is the most common cause of problems.
+Yes, if the treatment is performed with the right interval and adaptation.
+Over-treatment is the most common cause of problems.
 For guidance on frequency, you can read how often you should do microneedling.

-If the skin does not have time to recover between treatments or shows signs of persistent irritation should pause the treatment.
+If the skin does not have time to recover between treatments or shows signs of persistent irritation, the treatment should be paused.
 Pain that does not subside can also be a warning sign – see does microneedling hurt?

 Summary – can microneedling make the skin worse?

-Microneedling rarely causes scars when performed correctly, but improper use can worsen the skin's condition.
-Proper technique, patience, and aftercare are crucial for a safe and positive outcome.
+Microneedling rarely causes scarring when performed correctly, but improper use can worsen the skin condition.
+Proper technique, patience, and aftercare are crucial for a safe and positive result.